Small gauge transformations and universal geometry in heterotic theories: The Hodge decomposition and the moduli space metric

+which is a much stronger condition than \eqref{eq:obstructions}.
+This phenomenon arose because the conformally balanced and HYM equation, together with gauge fixing holomorphic gauge, \eqref{eq:finalGauge}, coupled these degrees of freedom together.

 Fifth, the fixing of small gauge transformations is a necessary part of the map between parameters and physical field deformations.
-Our choice of holomorphic gauge is natural for a supersymmetric theory in which the moduli space is complex.
-Whether there exists choice of gauge in which \eqref{eq:HodgeHeterotic2c} further simplify is far from clear.
+Our choice of holomorphic gauge is natural for an ${\mathcal N} = 1$ supersymmetric theory in which the moduli space is complex.
+Whether there exists choice of gauge which brings further simplification is far from clear.